Zyphra/zcookbook/README.md

 Concretely, our reccomendations for annealing are:

-1.)
-Generate as big a dataset of high quality tokens as possible up to likely about 10-15% of the total pretraining token budget
+1. Generate or collect as big a dataset of high-quality tokens as possible.
+We've seen benefits on up to about 10-15% of the total pretraining token budget, beyond which should help but is uncharted territory.

-2.)
-Anneal with a replay fraction of between 50-70% original tokens
+2. Anneal with a replay fraction of between 50-70% tokens from the pre-training dataset.

-3.)
-Decay shape does not matter that much (cosine is fine)
+3. The decay shape does not matter that much (cosine is fine).

-4.)
-Use a max lr about 75% of original max lr for the phase 1 pretraining and a linear warmup from 0 to this maxlr over a few thousand steps
+4. Use a max LR of about 75% of original max LR that was used in the pre-training phase, and use a linear warmup from 0 to this max annealing LR over a few thousand iterations.

 ## Bonus: Efficient Decoding